EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 some demo deployments, etc. to get a feel for it, before deploying Ethereal Engine you should delete your minikube cluster, since we have some specific starting requirements.

-## Clone this repo to your local machine
+## Clone Ethereal Engine repo to your local machine
 To build the Ethereal Engine Docker image locally, and to have a pre-tested way to run various local services, you'll need to get the Ethereal Engine repo on your machine.
 This is most easily done by running `git clone https://github.com/XRFoundation/XREngine.git`